ironbar/orangutan/reports/04_Modeling.md

 I have trained a new model 008_multicore using the the multicore environment.
 I have double the batch size and also increased the buffer size more than x10.
 (batch_size: 128, buffer_size: 32768), hopefully this will allow to better capture the game dynamics.
 The agent looks good, the best until now but I don't like that it moves backwards many times when that is dangerous.

+The model 009_recurrent_max_action achieves a score of 25.33 The model 010_avoid_and_navigation_max_action achieves 25.67.
+However even that its name says that it does not know how to navigate.
+Many times it falls in loops bouncing looking right and left without doing anything, maybe it needs more memory.
+Neither it knows how to navigate avoiding the dead zones.

+The model 011_more_memory_max_action achieves a score of 29 and surpases the hand-coded baseline.
+However it does not navigate correctly yet.

 <!---
 ## Iteration n.
 Iteration_title